 At SBAB, the risk of being exposed to insufficient liquidity in the short term is known as short-term liquidity risk.
-SBAB regularly monitors a number of metrics for short-term liquidity risk.
-A few of which are described below.
+SBAB regularly monitors several metrics for short-term liquidity risk.
+A few of them are described below.

 13.2.1 Liquidity coverage ratio